YasminGonc/coffe-delivery/quickStart_feedback.md

 ## Quick Start Feedback

-The Quich Start was fundamental to understand how Croct’s lib works.
+The Quick Start was fundamental to understand how Croct’s lib works.
 One of the main points of the library is the use of CQL language.
 The playground environment provides a good place to test some sentences, create new ones, and understand the error if the expression tested was invalid.
 Using the playground I was able to test the validation expression used in the project, such as “today’s weekday” and “today’s day is 31 and today’s month is 10”.
 <br>
 With the CodePen, it was possible to test the examples given and understand some lib features.
 I took some insights to use in the project with these examples.
 <br>